Custom cabinets are built to last, but a few simple habits will keep them looking right for years. None of this is complicated.

 Touch-ups

-For painted cabinetry, small touch-ups are part of long-term ownership.
+For painted cabinets, small touch-ups are part of long-term ownership.
 Touch-up paint can be matched to your specific finish.
 If you ever need a touch-up, reach out and we can help.

 When to call us